Hey there! We heard you need some help setting up Placid + WordPress?

 - Featured Image of Post - uses the featured image you define in your posts

 - Screenshot of URL - lets you define an URL of a website that we will make a screenshot of

 - From Selector - lets you enter a specific CSS selector of the element you want to use

 If you already have a plugin that sets social card images, Placid will not overwrite them by default.
 If you want to only use the images Placid generated, choose to Remove existing og:image or twitter:card tags in the Settings tab.

-You can download those images to reuse elsewhere, or send them to your media library.
+You can download all creatives to reuse elsewhere, or send them to your media library.

 On every post, page, category, tag or custom post type you can override the settings you defined.
 This way, you can adapt the headline to f.ex. shorten it any time, or use another image if it fits better.
 Alternatively, you can upload a JPG to override the image that Placid created completely.

 Just scroll down in the editing view of your post or page and find the settings below the posting editor.
-If you browse your page while being logged in, you will also find a Placid Social Images button in the WordPress admin bar that shows you a preview of your social cards in the lower right corner.
+If you browse the frontend of your page while being logged in, you will also find a Placid Social Images button in the WordPress admin bar where you can toggle a preview of your social cards in the lower right corner.

-You're all set up and hopefully happy with your images!
+You're all set up and hopefully happy with your creatives!
 If you need any help, just reach out.